 The Disabled Athlete Sports Association (DASA) is where people with physical disabilities come to meet, compete, and find their winning edge in sports and in life.
 Our donor-supported adaptive sports & fitness programs empower DASA athletes to set all kinds of big, audacious goals and train hard to achieve them.

-Our comprehensive adaptive training and sports programs enhance DASA athletes’ abilities to gain strength, endurance, increased motor skills, confidence, and priceless emotional well-being.
-Many also become skilled recreational, competitive, and Paralympian athletes.
+Since 1997, DASA’s comprehensive adaptive training and sports programs have enhanced our athletes abilities to gain strength, endurance, increased motor skills, confidence, and improved emotional well-being.
+During DASA’s 25-years of operations we’ve supported athlete empowerment by increasing their physical abilities to benefit from the positive impact of having an active lifestyle.
+Many DASA athletes have gone on to become skilled recreational, competitive, and paralympic athletes.

 By the Numbers

-The positive results of DASA adaptive sports programs are far-reaching and affect physical health, emotional well-being, social engagement, economic status, and overall quality of life.
+The positive results of participating in DASA’s adaptive sports programs are far-reaching and affect physical health, emotional well-being, social engagement, economic status, and overall quality of life.